whypam/CppBanking-Starter/README.md

 To start, the banking system prompts a customer to enter an amount to open an account.
 The system should set a minimum amount for opening an account.
 If the amount doesn't fulfill the requirement, the system will prompt the customer to contact customer services before exiting.

-Once successfully opened an account, the customer are provided four (4) options:
+Once successfully opened an account, the customer is provided four (4) options:

 - deposit cash
 - withdraw cash